Move and align objects in Pages for iCloud

 If the object is positioned inline with text, you can drag it to a new location within the current text flow, or to any other text in your document (for example, inside a text box, shape, header field, and so on).

-If the object is a table: Drag the square in the top-left corner of the table.
+For tables: Drag the square in the top-left corner of the table.
 (If you don’t see the square, click outside the table, then click any cell in the table.)

 Copy, cut, and paste an object